 Heroin is a “street drug” made from morphine a natural substance derived from the opium poppy plant.
 Legal prescription opioids are also made from this plant.
 The drug is a highly addictive opioid and is classified by the federal government as a Schedule I narcotic which has no legal use.

-This information is significant for individuals struggling to overcome addiction to heroin.
+This information is significant for individuals struggling to overcome heroin addiction.
 The details provided here can help you determine if you or a loved one is addicted to this illicit drug.
 It is the first step to seeking professional treatment and regaining control of your life.

 More About Heroin